Email: mmcurator at gmail dot com

 - Preserve and document contemporary and vintage cosmetic items, both for beauty consumers and the general public.

-- Promote these items as legitimate cultural artifacts by examining the design and artistic inspiration behind them.
+- Promote these items as legitimate cultural artifacts by examining the history, design, and artistic inspiration behind them.

-- Explore the sociological and cultural impact these objects and their advertising have on consumers, particularly women.
+- Explore the sociological and cultural impact of makeup objects, including their usage and advertising.

 - Research and record the history of the beauty industry and the culture therein.